 The meeting near Mangum is elsewhere reported by Brother Wetsel.
-He and his wife, and daughter break bread at their nome every Lord's day.
+He and his wife and daughter break bread at their hôme every Lord's day.
 Later, I may tell our readers why they do not meet with the church at Mangum.

-Between the above meetings, I visited the following places: Winters, Blanket, Waco, Cleburne, Parker, Hillsboro, Millsap, Pottsboro Gunter and Denison, Texas; Elk City, Berlin, Frederick, Achelle and Woodville, Oklahoma.
-At Winters Lespent, a night very pleasantly with Dr. T. J. Norman-and preached to a small audience who gathered at Brother Norman's home on a small church at Dark Corner, near Woodshort notice.
+Between the above meetings, I visited the following places: Winters, Blanket, Waco, Cleburne, Parker, Hillsboro, Millsap, Pottsboro: Gunter and Denison, Texas; Elk City, Berlin, Frederick, Achelle and Wood-ville, Oklahoma.
+At Winters Laspent a night very pleasantly with Dr. T. J. Norman and preached to a small audience who gathered at Brother Norman's home on a small church at Dark Corner, near Woodshort notice.
 I shall ever kindly remem- ville in a good meeting.
-I visited relatives ber a Lord's day spent with the church at Achille spending a night with my cousin which meets in the W. O. W. hall at Cleband family L. H. Grimes, who is a leading urne.
-I want to tell our readers, more vears of my boyhood days by the course.

-about those faithful brethren at another time.
-I was pleasantly entertained in the homes of Brethren Wallace, Phillips and Horn.
+I visited relatives ber a Lord's day spent with the church at Achille spending a night with my cousin which meets in the W. O. W. hall at Cleb and family L. H. Grimes, who is a leading merchant of the town.
+I lived there seven urne.
+I want to tell our readers more about those faithful brethren at another time.
+I was pleasantly entertained in the homes of Brethren Wallace.
+Phillips and Horn.
 I visited Cleburne on two occasions and upon my first visit I went out to Parker with Brother C.-B. Glasgow and preached one night for him and secured a nice list of subscribers for our paper.
 By request I went to Millsap, where Brother N. L. Clark was conducting a meeting, and preached four discourses for him while he was called away on business.
 I remained over and heard Brother Clark preach two excellent sermons.
 I was much pleased to meet a large congregation of faithful brethren at Millsap and to be associated with Brother Clark once more.